doctrine/doctrine-website/source/contribute.rst

 - fixes to incorrect phpdoc comments (docblock type declarations, etc.);
 - updates, corrections or improvements to code comments that are not phpdoc comments;
+- _development_ dependency bumps (regular dependencies should not be bumped).

 .. note::